Skip to product information

 The plant is shipped bare root (without substrate or pot).

-The image corresponds to the exact specimen you will receive.
+The image corresponds to the exact specimen or one of very similar size and coloration depending on availability.

 View all details